phoenixframework/phoenix/D_controllers.md

 There is also a rendering shortcut using the `plug/1` macro.
 Here's how it works.

-The first thing we need to do is to add a `plug :render` line to our controller in `web/controllers/page_controller.ex`.
+The first thing we need to do is to add a `plug :render` line to our controller at `web/controllers/page_controller.ex`.

 ```elixir
 defmodule HelloPhoenix.PageController do